-As the ISA² Programme reached its midway point, the European Commission has launched an interim evaluation of the programme.
+As the ISA² Programme reached its midway point, the European Commission launched an interim evaluation of the programme.
 The interim evaluation is a legal obligation coming from the ISA² Decision establishing the programme.
-It aims to assess how well the ISA² Programme has performed since its start in 2016 and whether its existence continues to be justified.
+It aimed to assess how well the ISA² Programme performed since its start in 2016 and whether its existence continues to be justified.
 The Commission will use the evaluation results to improve the implementation of ISA² and its eventual successor programme(s) to bring more value to its stakeholders.

 To learn more about the process of the interim evaluation, read the Evaluation Roadmap.

 Interim Evaluation Objectives

-The European Commission contracted the Centre for European Policy Studies (CEPS) to conduct an independent interim evaluation study which has two main objectives:
+The European Commission contracted the Centre for European Policy Studies (CEPS) to conduct an independent interim evaluation study which had two main objectives:

 - Evaluating the implementation of the programme by considering seven evaluation criteria: